ThunderFly-aerospace/TFHT01/doc/tindie.md

 ### Compatibility with autopilots

 Our sensor is fully compatible with the dronecode standards.
 In terms of software, the sensor is supported by [PX4 autopilot](https://px4.io/).
 The driver is programmed as a so-called multi-instance.
 Thanks to this it is possible to connect multiple TFHT01 sensors to the autopilot (they can be located in different parts of the drone or measure data from different drone’s components).
-This should be done with respect to I2C bus properties, e.g. requirement of [different addresses for each device on the bus](https://www.tindie.com/products/thunderfly/tfi2cadt01-i2c-address-translator/).
+This should be done concerning I2C bus properties, e.g. requirement of [different addresses for each device on the bus](https://www.tindie.com/products/thunderfly/tfi2cadt01-i2c-address-translator/).

 ### Use with PX4

-Complete settings and driver options under PX4 can be found in the [official documentation](https://docs.px4.io/main/en/modules/modules_driver.html#sht3x).
+Complete settings and driver options under PX4 can be found in the [documentation](https://docs.px4.io/main/en/modules/modules_driver.html#sht3x).

 To start the driver automatically it is only necessary to connect the sensor to any I2C port and set the `SENS_EN_SHT3x` parameter to 1 (enabled).
 The sensor should initialize during the next start.
 The prerequisite is to use the PX4 firmware version newer than 2022/03.